 Jack Niven came to San Luis Obispo in the early 1970s with the vision to plant a vineyard in what was then a valley of dairy farms and dry farmed garbanzo beans.
 After working with the top viticulture professors from UC Davis and Fresno State, he determined the perfect location and planted the Paragon Vineyard in 1973.
 The Niven family has owned and farmed this vineyard for more than 40 years.
 Jack later went on to petition to establish Edna Valley as an official American Viticultural Area (AVA) in 1982.

 The second and third generations of the Niven family have since continued his legacy.
 Today their portfolio focuses on exploring the endless potential and diversity in their historic Paragon Vineyard.

 The Historic Independence Schoolhouse, built as a one-room schoolhouse in 1909 for the local farming community, has since been updated and now houses the tasting room where Tangent is poured along with its sister wineries from the Niven Family.

 The Niven Family pioneered the Edna Valley with the planting of their historic Paragon Vineyard back in 1973.
 Our family has been continually growing Sauvignon Blanc, along with other cool-climate varietals, since Jack planted those first vines over 40 years ago.

-At the foot of our Paragon Vineyard lies Islay Hill, the last extinct volcano in a string known as the “Seven Sisters” stretching from Morro Bay to our estate.
+At the foot of our Paragon Vineyard lies Islay Hill, the last extinct volcano in a string known as the “Nine Sisters” stretching from Morro Bay to our estate.

 Our entire estate is SIP Certified Sustainable.
 We are proud to say that we have farmed in a sustainable fashion since the beginning.